Hinche: Colonial era

-Its economy was primarily focused on the export of beef to the incipient French colony of Saint-Domingue, where the meat was 750% more expensive.
+Its economy primarily focused on exporting beef to the incipient French colony of Saint-Domingue, where the meat was 750% more expensive.
 In 1743 it had 19,335 livestock (the second largest in the Spanish colony), and in 1772 the number of livestock rose to 30,000 head, the largest one in the colony.

 In 1776, the governors of Saint-Domingue and Santo Domingo agreed in San Miguel de la Atalaya to the creation of a joint commission that would draw the border between the two colonies.
 The following year, Spain and France signed the Treaty of Aranjuez (1777), and the border between the Spanish and French colonies was plotted.

 Hincha was the scene of armed conflict during the War of the First Coalition.
-At the end of this war, Spain was to yield to France under the Peace of Basel, their rights over all the Hispaniola island in exchange for the regions of the Basque Country, Navarre, Catalonia and Valencia, occupied by France during the war.
+At the end of this war, under the Peace of Basel, Spain was to yield to France all rights over Hispaniola in exchange for the regions of the Basque Country, Navarre, Catalonia and Valencia, occupied by France during the war.
 However France did not take possession of the Spanish colony under the treaty until 1802.
 In 1801, amid the Haitian Revolution, Toussaint Louverture captured Santo Domingo and proclaimed the emancipation of the slaves.
 The next year, Napoleon Bonaparte sent an army commanded by his brother-in-law, General Charles Leclerc, who captured L’Ouverture and sent him to France as prisoner.
 In 1809, during the course of the Napoleonic Wars, Spain regained its former possessions on the island and slavery was restored.